ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 > "Twitter as a company is culturally oriented around NOW.
 Product reflects this.
 The Twitter users who search their own and others' timelines for building webs of threads are hacking the platform to build a collaborative Memex (memory extension).
 Eventually those users will migrate."

 That a memex-tool founder identified this pattern in 2019, and named UltimApe specifically as one of the users doing it, is third-party validation that this isn't one person's idiosyncratic problem.
 Bluesky is now the destination Conor predicted.
 The AT Protocol is the substrate.
-Murmur is the bridge.
+Hivesong is the bridge.

-For everyone else on Community Archive, Murmur means the same tool that liberates UltimApe's archive can liberate theirs.
-Upload your archive, connect your Bluesky account, and Murmur handles the rest.
+For everyone else on Community Archive, Hivesong means the same tool that liberates UltimApe's archive can liberate theirs.
+Upload your archive, connect your Bluesky account, and Hivesong handles the rest.
 A potential long-term direction is a hosted service where non-technical users could sync with one click, because most of the people whose work is worth preserving aren't the kind who run their own Linux servers.
 That's a Phase 3 possibility, not a near-term commitment.

 **There's a deeper reason this needs to scale beyond one person.** Social media archives only stay meaningful when other people are around to talk to.
 The threads UltimApe is preserving aren't monologues; they're conversations with hundreds of other thinkers who replied, quoted, and built on each other's ideas over a decade.
 If only UltimApe migrates, his archive on Bluesky will be full of dead-end references to other people's tweets that still live on Twitter (and might not for long).
 The only way to fully preserve a *conversation* is for enough of the participants to migrate together.
 That's why broad accessibility matters, why a hosted service may eventually make sense, and why the architecture (Section 4.4) supports cross-user reference resolution as more people join.

 The ultimate target, available to anyone who wants it, is a **self-hosted Bluesky PDS** (Personal Data Server).
 UltimApe's will live at [`bsky.wovensoup.com`](https://bsky.wovensoup.com), giving full ownership of the replicated memex in a format with a usable interface (any Bluesky client) on a federated protocol.
 It's part of a broader sovereignty stack: own hardware, own AI, own data, under nobody else's terms of service.
 Anyone willing to do the devops can replicate this stack.
 Anyone who isn't could (eventually) use a hosted version, if Phase 3 gets there.

-### Why "Murmur"?
+### Why "Hivesong"?

-A murmuration is the emergent flocking pattern of starlings: thousands of individual movements that only make sense as a collective shape when you see the whole flock in motion.
+A hive's song is the collective hum of a colony at work: thousands of individual bees, each pursuing their own task, producing together a steady resonance that only makes sense as a whole.
+The pitch shifts when the colony is healthy or stressed, when food is found, when a swarm is forming.
+No single bee carries the song; the song is what emerges when their movements coordinate.
+A Twitter archive is similar.
 Individual tweets look like isolated thoughts.
-The structure only becomes visible when the relationships between them are preserved.
-That's what Murmur protects.
+The shape only becomes visible when the relationships between them are preserved.
+The colony is the conversation; the song is the thinking.
+That's what Hivesong protects.

 ---

 ## The Project

-> The sections above describe **why** Murmur should exist.
+> The sections above describe **why** Hivesong should exist.
 The sections below describe **what's being built and how**.
 This middle section is the connective tissue: who's involved, what funding makes it real, what licenses apply, how to get involved.

 ### The team

-Murmur is a small collaboration:
+Hivesong is a small collaboration:

 - **UltimApe** (Nicholas Perry): domain owner.
 Knows what needs to be preserved and why.
 Sets product direction, dogfoods every milestone (the "actively using it" success criterion is non-negotiable), and maintains the project long-term.
 Owner of this spec.
 - **In conversation with [Chris Johnson](https://cjohnson.io/)** as the prospective developer collaborator.
 Chris is a fullstack web developer with 15+ years of experience, with prior work at companies including Twitch, Urbit, and PayIt.
-His skill set (TypeScript, full web stack, devops, technical product management) maps cleanly onto Murmur's needs.
+His skill set (TypeScript, full web stack, devops, technical product management) maps cleanly onto Hivesong's needs.
 Conversations are ongoing about scope, timeline, and compensation; if those work out, Chris will be named formally in a future revision of this doc.
 - **You, potentially**: the project is open from day one and welcomes contributors, especially around the Community Archive integration, the multi-user work, and the broader anti-rot archival layer (Section 4).

 The "track record" argument for this team isn't a list of shipped startups; it's the combination of (a) a substantial corpus that demonstrates the problem is real and (b) a developer with shipped production work at scale.
 UltimApe's ~150,000 tweets, [Are.na channels](https://www.are.na/ultimape/channels), [digital garden](https://garden.wovensoup.com), and Medium essays represent over a decade of sustained intellectual labor across complex systems biology, neuroimmunology, microbiome research, and open-source medical devices.
 Chris's resume documents 15+ years of fullstack web development at companies like Twitch and Urbit.
 The tool is being built by someone who is the most demanding possible user, with implementation by someone with the relevant production experience.

+The repository is at [`github.com/ultimape/hivesong`](https://github.com/ultimape/hivesong) (currently private; will be made public when initial scaffolding is in place).

 ### Funding model

-**Murmur is a funding drive for a defined open-source deliverable.** UltimApe is already supported via [Patreon](https://www.patreon.com/ultimape) for general work; this project's funding is specifically for paying the developer collaborator to ship the prototype.
+**Hivesong is a funding drive for a defined open-source deliverable.** UltimApe is already supported via [Patreon](https://www.patreon.com/ultimape) for general work; this project's funding is specifically for paying the developer collaborator to ship the prototype.
 The ask is scoped to a defined deliverable (the prototype reaching "actively using it"), with public progress visible throughout.

 If the prototype goes well and there's appetite for it, UltimApe and the developer collaborator may build it into a small hosted service: a pay-as-you-go platform on top of the open-source core (see "Licensing & business model" below).
 That would be one way to fund continued development after the initial drive.
 It's not pre-committed; it's an option that the architecture leaves open. **Backers of this project are funding the open-source foundation that everything else might build on.**